gamer-geek/nordvpn_randomizer-nm/README.md

 **Note**, this was written while bored and drunk mainly on my cell phone so the code is crude, but working just fine.
 I will improve when time allows for it.
 Better usage/installation instructions included.

+This script is tested on Linux Mint and should work on all Ubuntu-derivaties and debian with minimal or no changes.

 This Bash script was created for simply randomize the available [NordVPN](https://nordvpn.com/) OpenVPN UDP files for a specific country choosen by the user.
 This script is also provided AS-IS and is a work in progress when I have some time over.

 ```